 Granny Smith apples are the most popular green apple variety in the world.
-Think of the flavor of fall at an apple orchard.
-There’s a good chance you just thought of a tangy green apple coated with caramel.
+Just think of the flavor of fall at an apple orchard—there’s a good chance you just thought of a tangy green apple coated with caramel!
 This variety is the perfect apple to use for all of your favorite apple treats, from caramel apples to apple pie.
-Here you’ll learn everything you need to know about Granny Smith apples.
+Read on to learn everything you need to know about everyone’s favorite green apple.

 Where Did Granny Smith Apples Come From?